Home » Water Filtration » RO Filtration » 5 Ways to Tell if Your RO Membrane is Bad

 How Long Does an RO Membrane Last?

-What Causes Damage to Membrane?
+What Causes Damage to the RO Membrane?

-Several factors can cause damage to the membrane.
-The most common cause is an increase in differential pressure, which can happen when the system isn’t working correctly or when there is a blockage.
+• An increase in differential pressure: This can happen when the system isn’t working correctly or there is a blockage.

-How Much Does RO Membrane Replacement Cost?
+How Much Does an RO Membrane Replacement Cost?

 The cost of replacement membranes can vary widely, from as little as $60 to more than $200 per year.
 The average price is typically between $80 and $90.
 The more filters your system has, the more expensive it will be to replace them.

 Join our 1 Million+ strong water defense community and get updated on the latest product news & gear reviews.
-Plus, get a FREE 21-page "2024 Water Defense Guide" with exclusive content NOT on this site!

 We HATE spam.
 Your e-mail will never sold or shared!